wwwouaiebe/OsmGtfsCompare/README.md

 And finally a list of all GTFS routes that cannot be linked to an OSM route is displayed
 - with a red bullet 🔴
 - with a purple bullet 🟣 when the GTFS route is a part of a already existing OSM route.
 In that case a list of the OSM routes is also displayed.
-- with a black bullet ⚫ when the validity end date of the GTFS route is in the past
+- with a † when the validity end date of the GTFS route is in the past
-- with a white bullet ⚪ when the validity start date of the GTFS route is in the future
+- with a 🆕 when the validity start date of the GTFS route is in the future

 When all osm route_master and routes are linked and displayed , a list of the GTFS route_master not linked to an osm_route_master is displayed.